computationalmodelling/fidimag/doc/core_eqs.rst

 ------------

-At the atomic level, the magnetic moment originates from the total angular momentum of electrons in the material atoms.
+At the atomic level, the magnetic moment originates from the total angular momentum of electrons in the atoms of the magnetic material.
 In ferromagnets, most of the angular momentum comes from the spin, thus we normally just refer to this quantity.
 There are multiple interactions between electrons that we can describe using a semi-classical approximation, where the spin is treated as a pseudo vector per every lattice site of the material.
 In this approximation, magnetic interactions can be described using Heisenberg's formalism for the exchange interaction.
 The total Hamiltonian for a magnetic system is the sum of all these magnetic interactions:

 .. math::
    \mathcal{H} = \mathcal{H}_{\text{ex}} + \mathcal{H}_{\text{an}}